Skip to content

 “You do all this orchestrating,” Oubre continued while standing inside a ballroom at the Atlantis Paradise Island resort in the Bahamas, “and you see it formulate and come together, like, that has to feel amazing.”

 These Sixers are far from a finished product, of course.
-Embiid will miss all preseason games and has not yet scrimmaged, part of a season-long knee management plan to get him to the playoffs healthy.
-George suffered his own injury scare Monday when he hyperextended his left knee against the Hawks, though the team said an MRI Tuesday revealed no structural damage.
-During early practices, Nurse has been emphasizing pushing the pace, rebounding better, and being more versatile defensively.
+Embiid will miss all preseason games and has not scrimmaged, part of a season-long knee management plan to get him to the playoffs healthy.
+George suffered his own injury scare Monday when he hyperextended his left knee against the Hawks, though the team said an MRI on Tuesday revealed no structural damage.
+During early practices, Nurse has emphasized pushing the pace, rebounding better, and being more versatile defensively.

 » READ MORE: Nick Nurse, Iowa’s favorite son, returns to the state that shaped him as a champion and citizen of the world

 As the coming weeks and months unfold, Morey will evaluate how all players develop habits and adopt Nurse’s desired playing style.
-The executive typically is active at the trade deadline, and has assets for any final upgrades.
-And the Sixers’ potential will be partially dictated by their rivals, as the Celtics kept their championship core intact, and the Knicks also executed a big summer by trading for former Villanova star Mikal Bridges and All-Star Karl-Anthony Towns.
+The executive typically is active at the trade deadline and has assets for any final upgrades.
+And the Sixers’ potential will be partially dictated by their rivals, as the Celtics kept their championship core intact and the Knicks also had a big summer by trading for former Villanova star Mikal Bridges and All-Star Karl-Anthony Towns.

 Next, it is up to those players to translate Morey’s chess moves into on-court success.